iansu/vercel-middleware-auth-demo/README.md

 An example that shows how you can use [Vercel Middleware](https://nextjs.org/docs/advanced-features/middleware) to control access to an app

+> **Warning**
+> This only provides limited protection and it's easy for users to duplicate the auth cookie.
+Make sure you understand the risks and tradeoffs before using this in a production application.

 This repo includes two apps:

 - [Dashboard](./apps/dashboard): An app that you want to password protect